manojdobbala/Javascript-Tutorials/README.md

 <h4>HTTP Explained </h4>
 <p>HTTP: Is a request/response protocol between the browser(client) and the web server
 http request from client to the server contains all the information server needs to send the response

+HTTP GET:get requests asks for data and does not modify any data on the server, typing a url in the browser , clicking on the link

+HTTP Post: Post changes state on the server. posting status update on twitter , facebook, So after the post the server has more information than it had before post requests are usually initiated by a web form.
 <li><a href="http://rve.org.uk/dumprequest">HTTP Well explained *must read* </a></li>
 HTTP Methods</p>